DAVID J. WILLIS ATTORNEY

 || 20 years, $25,000, or both

-In addition, the Residential Mortgage Fraud Act amended Texas Penal Code Section 32.32(b) to state “A person commits an offense if he intentionally or knowingly makes a material false or misleading written statement to obtain property or credit, including a mortgage loan.”
-If the value of the property or amount of the loan exceeds $200,000, which is the case with the median-priced family home, then the offense is a first-degree felony punishable by 5 to 99 years in prison and a fine of $10,000!
+At the state level, the Residential Mortgage Fraud Act amended Texas Penal Code section 32.32(b) to state: “A person commits an offense if he intentionally or knowingly makes a material false or misleading written statement to obtain property or credit, including a mortgage loan.”
+If the value of the property or amount of the loan exceeds $200,000, which is the case with the median-priced family home, then the offense is a first-degree felony punishable by 5 to 99 years in prison and a fine of $10,000.

-Also, Sec.
-343.105 of the Texas Finance Code now requires that lenders and mortgage brokers give the following notice in 14 point type to residential borrowers at closing:
+Also, Finance Code section 343.105 requires that lenders and mortgage brokers give the following notice in 14-point type to residential borrowers at closing: